libp2p/docs/content/concepts/introduction/protocols/dht.md

 Kad-DHT in libp2p is a subsystem based on the [Kademlia whitepaper](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf).

-Kad-DHT offers a way to find and manage nodes and data on the network by using a [routing table](https://en.wikipedia.org/wiki/Routing_table) that organizes peers based on how similar their keys are.
+Kad-DHT offers a way to find nodes and data on the network by using a [routing table](https://en.wikipedia.org/wiki/Routing_table) that organizes peers based on how similar their keys are.